Alabama vs. Ole Miss NCAA Football Odds, Plays and Insights | October 2, 2021

 Ole Miss Stats and Trends

-- Ole Miss is 2-0 against the spread and 3-0 overall in games when it scores more than 17.5 points.
+- When Ole Miss scores more than 17.5 points, it is 2-0 against the spread and 3-0 overall.

-- When Ole Miss amasses more than 283.5 yards, the team is 2-0 against the spread and 3-0 overall.
+- In games that Ole Miss churns out over 283.5 yards, the team is 2-0 against the spread and 3-0 overall.

-- This season the Rebels have two turnovers, five fewer than the Crimson Tide have takeaways (7).
+- The Rebels have turned the ball over two times, five fewer times than the Crimson Tide have forced turnovers (7).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.